yxyangpa/yxyangpa.github.io/_pages/about.md

 * _05/05/2021_: our paper entitled "Determinants of Fitness App Usage and Moderating Impacts of Education-, Motivation-, and Gamification-Related App Features on Physical Activity Intentions: Cross-sectional Survey Study" was accepted by Journal of Medical Internet Research.
 * _08/04/2020_: our paper entitled "Determinants of physical activity maintenance during the Covid-19 pandemic: a focus on fitness apps" was accepted by Translational Behavioral Medicine.
 * _11/06/2019_: I started as a PhD student and research assitant at the Chair of Sport and Health Management of TUM.
+* _09/03/2018_: I started as a CSC-Denmark joint master student at University of Copenhagen for six months.
+* _05/01/2018_: I started as a visiting master student at German Sport University Cologne for three months.

 ## Contact